iamask/multi-agent-travel-planner/README.md

 class TravelAnalysis(KernelBaseModel):
     """
     Structured output model for travel request analysis.
-    Used by TravelPlanner agent to return structured JSON data.
+    Used by Agent 1 (TravelPlanner) to return structured JSON data.
-    This model ensures type-safe communication between agents using OpenAI function calling.
+    This model ensures type-safe communication between agents using function calling.
     """
     destination: str = Field(description="The destination for the trip")
     duration: Optional[str] = Field(default=None, description="Duration of the trip")